 The legend says that if you tell a lie while putting your hand inside, the mouth will block it.
 Are you brave enough to prove your honesty?

-Now, let’s change area.
+Now, let’s change the area.
 Take the right and leave the Bocca della Verità on your left.
 On the left, you will notice the Portuno Temple.
-By taking one of the streets on the left, walk along the Tevere river.
+By taking one of the streets on the left, walk along the Tevere River.
 You will reach the Jewish Ghetto.

-5. Take a picture at the little Colosseum
+5. Take a picture of the little Colosseum

 The Jewish Ghetto develops along Via del Portico di Ottavia.
-At the very beginning you will find the so called Little Colosseum.
+At the very beginning, you will find the so-called Little Colosseum.
 The Theatre of Marcello was built under the will of Julius Caesar, but the Emperor died before it was ready.
 It could host up to 20,000 people.
-The works finished under Augustus who dedicated it to his favourite nephew Marcello.
+The works were finished under Augustus who dedicated them to his favourite nephew Marcello.